Marak/faker.js/Readme.md

 ## Authors

-####Matthew Bergman & Marak Squires
+#### Matthew Bergman & Marak Squires

-Copyright (c) 2014 Matthew Bergman & Marak Squires http://github.com/marak/faker.js/
+Copyright (c) 2015 Matthew Bergman & Marak Squires http://github.com/marak/faker.js/

 faker.js was inspired by and has used data definitions from